elasticscale/techtalk-resources/talk/talk.md

 - I started as a developer — mostly PHP & Laravel
 - Led engineering teams at startups and scaleups
-- Now I help SaaS companies design scalable, cost-effective AWS setups
 - Previously founder of Dataswitcher (exit in 2024)
-- Now founder of ElasticScale — AWS specialists focused on automation
+- Now founder of ElasticScale — AWS specialists focused on SaaS companies

 ---